Ferrari F2008: Sponsorship and livery

 Like its predecessor, the F2008 was painted all red.
 The team's principal sponsor is Philip Morris, the parent company of Marlboro.
 Ferrari was the only team to have a cigarette brand as its main sponsor in 2008, despite the tobacco advertising ban.
 Although Ferrari could have used the Marlboro logos in Bahrain, Monaco, and China, Ferrari did not use the lettering in these races either.
 So it happened that throughout the season the brand name was indicated by a bar code and was not seen in any race.
 Etihad Airways joined as a new sponsor and advertised on the back of the rear wing.

-Once again, Martini returns for third and final year with the team.
-The logo was blocked out in France due to alcohol advertising were outlawed.
+Martini returned for its third and final year with the team.
+The logo was blocked out in France due to alcohol advertising being outlawed.